git/git.github.io/rev_news/drafts/edition-4.md

 [requires too much authorization](http://thread.gmane.org/gmane.comp.version-control.git/269733).
 He thought that as the owner of the official Git repository it would be irresponsible for him to grant submitGit the authorization it asks for.
-Roberto though [fixed this issue](https://github.com/rtyley/submitgit/pull/3) a few days later.
+Roberto [fixed this issue](https://github.com/rtyley/submitgit/pull/3) a few days later.

 ### Reviews

 * [sha1_file: pass empty buffer to index empty file](http://thread.gmane.org/gmane.comp.version-control.git/269050)

-Jim Hill posted a bug fix patch along with a test case.
+Jim Hill posted a bugfix patch along with a test case.
 The bug was that a NULL pointer was passed instead of an empty string when filtering an empty file.
 This generated an error on stderr but `git add` succeeded anyway.